Code Catalog

 summary(fit)

-This is the modern default instructional path for npRmpi: initialize MPI once, then write ordinary np-style code.
+This is the modern default instructional path for npRmpi: initialize MPI once, run ordinary np-style code, then quit cleanly.
 For mode details, see MPI and Large Data.

 crs: spline regression